 Connected Papers

 Connected Papers can be useful for quickly generating a list of relevant papers to investigate.
 The tool works by taking a specific paper and then identifying similar papers via it's co-citation network (using Semantic Scholar data).
 It selects the "most closely related" papers and displays them as a graph or list.
-These papers are likely to be relevant, but it does not provide a comprehensive list and a large number of relevant papers may be missed - it does not display more than a certain number of papers, no matter how relevant others may be.
+These papers are likely to be relevant, but it does not provide a comprehensive list and a large number of relevant papers may be missed since it does not display more than a certain number of papers.

 Connected Papers is a commercial tool.
 An individual account is free for up to five analyses per month or a single month's access can be purchased for a small fee.